-In short, body weight, growth and incubation period of shrimp eggs increases with decreasing water temperature.
+In short, the body weight, growth, and incubation period of shrimp eggs increase with decreasing water temperature.
 However, high temperatures increase mortality, possibly because body tissues contain less protein.
 That can cause molting problems for the shrimp.

 As always, I will provide you with information received from several studies about shrimp.
 Therefore, if you get interested and decide to learn more, you can check them yourself.
 Nonetheless, because these studies are overloaded with excessive information, which will be interesting only if you are a biologist.
 That is why I refined them here in a simple way.
 This information will also expand the scarce literature addressing those topics on freshwater shrimp and can be useful for any shrimp breeder.

 Note: Although the studies were about Neocaridina shrimp, we can still use this knowledge to some degree with other shrimp species, because the principles remain the same.

 The temperature (24°C and 28°C, (75F – 82F) did not have any effect on the eggs.
 The number of baby shrimp that hatched per female was relatively similar among these temperatures.
 At 32°C (89F) females lost their eggs in all cases, even though they were fertilized.
 No ovigerous female was found at 33°C (91F) at all.